Joseph Novoa: Biography

 His third movie, "Devil's Gold" (Oro Diablo, 1999), was another blockbuster in Venezuela and won 3 international awards, becoming the official selection for the Oscars on Venezuela's behalf.
 "The Boss" (2006) and "A Distant Place" (2009) received good critics from national and international press.
 A distant Place went to different festivals in Europe, America and Asia.
 This is the only Venezuelan movie shot with Panavision cameras in cinemascope 35mm.
 "Alone" (2014) was his sixth movie as a Director.

 He worked as a Producer in some Venezuelan feature films: Glue Sniffer (1999), Step Forward (Punto y Raya, 2004), Un-Authorized (2009), God's Slave (2013) and Tamara that is going to be released this 2015.
 Internationally he produced In This Tricky Life (Uruguay, 2001), Be Happy (Chile, 2004), Encarnacion (Argentina, 2007), Polvo Nuestro Que Estas en los Cielos (Argentina, 2008), El Premio (Peru, 2009), Verdades Verdaderas La Vida de Estela (Argentina, 2011) y Cuchillos en el Cielo (Peru, 2013).

 His films have been featured in more than 100 international film festivals and have received over 80 significant awards.
 The most recent was the SEGIB Award by Ibermedia for his latest production, Tamara.

 He is member by invitation of the Spanish Academy of Arts and Cinematographic Sciences (Goya Awards).
 He was the founder and first VP of the Board of Trustees of the Iberoamerican Federation of Cinematographers (FIPCA), president of the Federation of Film Producers in Venezuela (CAVEPROL) and a member of the board of National Autonomous Center of Film in Venezuela (CNAC).

 He moved to Los Angeles, California and from there he is developing new projects using English as his primary language.
 Some of his projects are the featured films Bullet Lullaby and Pando, the documentary Music and Action and a TV Show.
-As producer, he is working n the movie Unfit Directed by Elia K. Schneider.
+As producer, he is working in the movie "Unfit" directed by Elia K. Schneider.